theypsilon/concat/README.md

 Know more
 ------

-If you want to read more about the power of concat, test.cpp is waiting for you :)
+If you want to read more about the power of **concat**, ``test.cpp`` is waiting for you :)

 Build
 ------
 It is just a header file!
-Just copy it to your include path and maybe rename the namespace to something more convenient than my nickname, and start using it.
+Just copy ``concat.hpp`` to your include path, maybe rename the namespace to something more convenient than my nickname, and start using it.

+Of course, also make sure your compiler is set to C++11 and that you are linking a standard library implementation in your project, because there is no other dependency.

 ----